Microsoft intros Azure AI Foundry for building AI apps

 The Azure AI Foundry is set to address that change with various capabilities.

-The cloud provider also re-introduced the Azure AI Foundry portal, which was part of the former Azure AI Studio.
+Microsoft also reintroduced the Azure AI Foundry portal, which was part of the former Azure AI Studio.
 Available in preview, the portal is a visual interface that helps developers discover and evaluate AI models, services and tools.
 The portal includes a new management center and enables teams to manage and optimize AI apps at scale.

-The Foundry also boasts Azure AI Agent Service, coming next month in preview.
+The Azure AI Foundry also boasts Azure AI Agent Service, coming next month in preview.
 The service will help professional developers orchestrate, deploy and scale enterprise-ready agents to automate business processes.
-The service includes features such as bring your own storage and private networking so organizations can protect their data.
+The service includes features such as bring-your-own storage and private networking so that organizations can protect their data.

-"The basis for Foundry is for building all the applications, agents, assistants and intelligent applications that will run on it," said Gartner analyst Jason Wong.
+"The basis for Foundry is for building all the applications, agents, assistants and intelligent applications that will run on it," Gartner analyst Jason Wong said.

 Help for enterprises